Starting Your Journey in 5 Steps

 Now pare down all those ideas and doodles.
 Some ideas may be good, but not quite right for this project.
 Save them for another time.
 Let them grow.

 You are now squeezing down your list, or lists, both on paper and in your mind.
 Jeston likes to mind map his ideas.
-(He also likes to do his best Leslie Knope impression.)
+(He also likes to do his best Leslie Knope impression and put together a good pros and cons list.)

 “If I skip this step, I have a difficult time fully realizing my idea into an outline, a script and a film.
 The depth of the work suffers because I don’t see what’s potentially connected to the core idea.
 This is where the idea takes root.”